Dual booting Windows with Mac? Getting duplicate

 Some buggy BIOS implementations seem to freeze if it detects both the Windows EFI alongside Clover EFI on the same system.

-Rename the Windows EFI bootloaders to something else, so that the BIOS doesn’t see them.
+So, rename the Windows EFI bootloader folder to something else, so that the BIOS doesn’t see it.

 Be prepared to get your hands dirty with UEFI bootloaders!

-EFI/Microsoft/Boot/bootmgfw.efi path, which is causing the redundant entries – Grrr!
+EFI/Microsoft/Boot/bootmgfw.efi path, and then adding it to the boot list if it finds that it is not the default bootloader - which is causing the redundant entries – Grrr!